A Craft Show Sales Strategy that Turns Shoppers into Buyers

 That sales associate’s hesitation almost lost the store a sale.

-Yes, it would have been just as easy for me to ask her to get my size down but I was looking for a sign to buy or not to buy.
+Yes, it would have been just as easy for me to ask her to get my size down, but I was looking for a sign to buy or not to buy.
 I didn’t need a new bathing suit and really didn’t want to go into the dressing room, so I was looking to be nudged in one direction or the other.

 “Did you want to try it on?” was all I needed.

-When my husband came out of the dressing room, I asked him if he liked the bathing suit and the sales associate finally asked if I wanted to try it on.
+When my husband came out of the dressing room, I asked him if he liked the bathing suit, and the sales associate finally asked if I wanted to try it on.

 Once I said yes, I was one step closer to buying.

 Don’t assume shoppers will decide on their own to buy, even if they love an item.
-We’re all looking for signs whether we should spend our money on an item or watching for red flags (e.g. bad customer service, product flaws, etc.)
+We’re all looking for signs whether we should spend our money on an item or watch for red flags (e.g. bad customer service, product flaws, etc.)

 I’ve tried a piece of clothing on, been on the fence about it and had the sales associate tell me it looks great.
 All of a sudden, I see it in a different light.
 My “I’m not sure” turns into “she’s right, it does fit me great…okay, I’m going to get it!”